 The $300 million a week aviation market

 Why are you holding back?
 There is $318 billion to be made in investment opportunities across the urban air mobility spectrum over the next 20 years.
-That is according to a new market analysis from NEXA Advisors and the Vertical Flight Society (VFS).
+That is according to a new from NEXA Advisors and the Vertical Flight Society (VFS).

 The report identifies investment opportunities in air taxi operations, manufacturing and eVTOL infrastructure across more than 74 different cities over the next 20 years, flying an estimated 1.3 billion passengers over the period.

 It is not just the disruptive businesses that will reap the benefits either.
 For those bankrolling the aviation revolution, it is expected to yield good returns.
 Revenues generated from the expected $32 billion invested in UAM infrastructure will be in excess of $244 billion according to the report.